inferno986return/python-pcep/Module2.md

 print(f"Jim has {apples} apples and {bananas} bananas.")
 ```

-Without an f-string, we have to break up the output which looks messier:
+Without an f-string, we have to break up the output which looks messy and less human-readable:

 ```
 apples = 2